COMP2281/software-engineering-group24-25-09/documentation/mainmenu.md

 <img src="images\mainmenu.png" title="" alt="" width="640">[Needs to be replaced with version that includes content in the future]

-The program shows academic engagements front and centre.
-By selecting one of the engagements, you can immediately view information about the engagement, create a slideshow about the engagement, check for license details for any images included in the engagement and more.
+The program shows the slides that you've made front and centre.
+By selecting one of the slides, you can immediately change slide properties, add the slide to a slideshow, check for license details for any images included in the slide and more.

-Using the controls in the top of the user interface, you can search for an engagement, change the colour scheme, or add a new slide.
+Using the controls in the top of the user interface, you can search for an slide that you've already made, create a new slide, or change the program's colour scheme.

-## Searching for engagements
+## Searching for slides

-By using the search bar in the top left of the main menu user interface, you can search for an engagement.
-Just type in your query and the program will attempt to find a suitable engagement.
+By using the search bar in the top left of the main menu user interface, you can search for a slide.
+Just type in your query and the program will attempt to find a suitable slide.

-If the program cannot find an engagement, then it will suggest alternatives to the engagement that may be relevant.

 ## Changing the colour scheme